kirillantv/yii2-dynamicvalue/README.md

   ]);
 ```
 Widget has following parametres:

 `data` is model with your data.
-It would be nice if this will be active record model.
+It would be nice if it will be active record model.

 `column` is property of your model or column of DB.